-The truth is, concerning Gallio, whatever he was in his person, and however he did evil in suffering the peace to be broken yet will Master Cotton never prove that he had calling from either God or man to go beyond his civil Magistracy and office to intermeddle with matters of a spiritual nature, and that Gallio knew well enough, and other Magistrates of the world shall know in the Lord's most gracious appointed season.
+The truth is, concerning Gallio, whatever he was in his person, and however he did evil in suffering the peace to be broken yet will Master Cotton never prove that he had calling from either God or man to go beyond his civil Magistracy and office to intermeddle with matters of a spiritual nature, and that Gallio knew well enough, and other Magistrates of the world shall know in the Lord's most gracious appointed season.9

-This was Roger Williams' hope: that the truth of soul freedom would break forth upon the world, and that men would stop shaming the Savior's name by persecuting his sincere followers. \
+This was Roger Williams' hope: that the truth of soul freedom would break forth upon the world, and that men would stop shaming the Savior's name by persecuting his sincere followers.

-&lt;sup>4 Yahshua is the original Hebrew name of the one called Jesus in most English translations of the Bible.
-See page 20.
-Luke 12:14 Matthew 22:21 John 12:47-48 Marc Edwards, Luther's Last Battles, Politics and Polemics, 1532-1546, p.
-117 (1983) Roger Williams, Bloody Tenent Yet More Bloody (first published 1652 in London.
+4 Yahshua is the Hebrew name of the Savior.
+See "The Name Above All Names" on page 28.
+5 Luke 12:14 6 Matthew 22:21 7 John 12:47-48 8 Marc Edwards, Luther's Last Battles, Politics and Polemics, 1532-1546, p.
+117 (1983) 9 Roger Williams, Bloody Tenent Yet More Bloody (first published 1652 in London.
 Version quoted here is published by the Narragansett Club in 1870 in Providence, RI), p.
 245.